k-k/hateoas-bundle/README.md

 ####Configure the Bundle

-The bundle allows you to configure the Rest API host and a possibly path prefix.
+The bundle allows you to configure the Rest API host and an optional Path prefix.
 Your links will be built using these values.
 If they are not set, the bundle will default to parsing this from the current request.